DR. TEO WAN LIN

-Dr. Teo Wan Lin (Zhang Wanlin; Chinese: 张婉琳), a board-certified dermatologist in Singapore and director of TWL Specialist Skin & Laser Centre, specialises in medical and cosmetic dermatology.
+Dr. Teo Wan Lin (Zhang Wanlin; Chinese: 张婉琳), a board-certified acne dermatologist in Singapore and director of TWL Specialist Skin & Laser Centre, specialises in medical and cosmetic dermatology.
 An innovator in the dermocosmetic / cosmeceutical skincare industry, she is the chief scientific officer of Dr. TWL Dermaceuticals, an e-commerce-based cosmeceutical concept, which she has taken from its inception in 2016 as a start- up to an established cosmeceutical line in Singapore/Asia today.

 Why it is important to visit an accredited dermatologist for acne treatment

-Acne itself is known to affect not just teenagers, but also adults.
+We know acne itself to affect not just teenagers, but also adults.
 Acne pathogenesis is the study of how the disease develops.
 It starts in a genetically susceptible individual.
 This means that there are certain genetic traits that increase your chance of getting acne.
 A quick way to screen for this is to check if any of your direct family members such as your parents or siblings have a history of acne, currently have active acne, or suffer from acne scars from active acne in their earlier adolescent years.
 It is also important to find out what sort of treatment they have received.
 Individuals who have had a history of treatment with a medication known as isotretinoin are likely to have at least moderate to severe types of acne that require strong medications to bring the condition under control.

 Causes of acne from an acne dermatologist in Singapore